 There are over a billion pages on the internet, not all of them savory.
 Sometimes, these sites can host abusive communities or even indecent images and personal information.
 Coming across your own images or details being shared on a shady website is a harrowing experience.
 So what should you do if you find an abusive website?
 Below are the steps you need to take to report the website in question.

-2. Find the Websites Domain Provider and Abuse Address
+Find the Websites Domain Provider and Abuse Email Address

-Now you need to find who is the domain provider for the abusive website.
+Now you need to find the domain provider for the abusive website.
 You can do this by using a tool like whois.com, again by entering the web address of the abusive site into the search bar.
 Scroll down to the ‘Raw Whois Data’ section and find the Registrar URL and Registrar Abuse Contact Email.
-This information not only tells you the company behind the domain name but also gives you the email address you’ll need to contact them at.
+This information tells you the company behind the domain name and the email address you’ll need to contact them at.

-Now that you’ve got all of the information that you need you can compile a report.
+Now that you’ve got all the information you need, you can compile a report.
 As well as including the WHOIS and IP information that you looked up, you should try to document the abusive content in question.
 Screenshot pages and describe the sort of behavior you think is abusive.
-In most cases, domain providers will be willing to remove someone from their servers if the content they’re hosting is truly abusive.
+In most cases, domain providers will be willing to remove someone from their servers if their hosting content is abusive.

 After contacting the domain provider, you should also file a police report if the website is breaking the law.
-This helps to ensure that some form of accountability will be held by the website owner.
-It also makes it more likely that the site itself will be taken down.
-Domain provider may be pressured by police involvement.
+This helps ensure that the website owner will hold accountable.
+It also makes it more likely that the site will be taken down.
+Domain providers may be pressured by police involvement.

 Featured image by Burdun Iliya from Shutterstock.com